EeYeoKeat/Linear-Regression/Logistic_Regression/README.md

 ## All about Mathematics

-I have learned the fundamental theory and important equation for logistic regression from the <a href="https://www.coursera.org/learn/machine-learning">Machine Learning course</a> provided by Andrew Ng.
-The fundamental is essential for us get the intuition on how the logistic regression works.
-We can even build the machine learning models from scratch without rely on ready-use machine learning libraries.
+I have learned the fundamental theory and important equations for logistic regression from the <a href="https://www.coursera.org/learn/machine-learning">Machine Learning course</a> offered by Stanford and provided by Andrew Ng.
+I strongly recommend beginner to go through the course and understanding the general ideas of machine learning.
+The mathematics fundamental is essential for us get the intuition on how the logistic regression works.
+We can build the machine learning models from scratch without rely on ready-use machine learning libraries.